Jem0/Frontend-Mentor-Challenges/todo-app-main/todo-app-main/README.md

 - Clear all completed todos
 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

+## Project difficulties

+- While the code works, it is not DRY.
+The shift to object oriented programming might be useful in this case.
+- Selecting the right target to drag and dropping the item in the correct position

+## What I've learned

+- Storing and retrieving objects with local storage
+- Debouncing vs. Throttling.
+How to implement debounce to limit the number of times a function can execute.
+- Use `getBoundingClientRect()` to get an element's position relative to the browser's viewport